Healthy Homes Assessment Kingsley-Chatham

 • Is there adequate drainage and the draught is stopped?

-The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist assistance, get in touch today and book your rental properties home evaluation.
+The consequences of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can have a significant impact for landlords and property managers.
+For expert assistance, get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties